(Also Called 'Esophageal Diverticulum')

 MUSE appears to be less effective than either injection or vacuum therapy, although it can be used to treat erectile dysfunction due to a wide variety of causes.

-Patients with urethral problems must use special care when using this treatment since the suppository is place directly into the urethra.
+Patients with urethral problems must use special care when using this treatment since the suppository is placed directly into the urethra.

 Psychology and sex therapies